PhilipGriffith/AHPy/README.md

   - Set `cr=False` to compute the priority vector of a matrix when a consistency ratio cannot be determined due to the size of the matrix
   - The default value is True

+The properties used to initialize the Compare class are intended to be accessed directly, along with a few others:

+`Compare.weight` = 1.0
+        self.consistency_ratio = None
+        self.local_weights = None
+        self.global_weights = None
+        self.target_weights = None

 ### Compare.add_children()

 Compare objects can be linked together to form a hierarchy representing the decision problem.
 To link Compare objects together into a hierarchy, call `add_children()` on the Compare object intended to form the *upper* level (the *parent*) and include as an argument a list or tuple of one or more Compare objects intended to form its *lower* level (the *children*).